-(5) These options vest 25% on January 1, 2008 and an additional 25% on the first day of January in 2009, 2010 and 2011.
+(5) These options vest 25% on January 1, 2008 and an additional 25% on each of January 1, 2009, January 1, 2010 and January 1, 2011.

 The Executive Employment Agreements described in the narrative to the Summary Compensation section above set forth all arrangements between our company and each of our named executive officers in connection with termination of employment, change of control of our company, and any changes to the named executive officer's responsibilities following a change of control.